-Cash and cash equivalents comprise cash at banks and in hand, demand deposits and highly liquid investments with original maturities of three months or less.
+Cash and cash equivalents comprise cash at banks and in hand, demand deposits and short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amount of cash and which are subject to an insignificant risk of change in value.
 For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash and short-term deposits as defined above, net of outstanding bank overdrafts.